snabbco/snabb/README.md

 If you want the highest performance, allocate and pass your own buffers, as obviously allocation is expensive.
 Also, use the constants, not string values, as these need parsing which is slow.
 Check the output of `luajit -jv` to see what is going on and let me know if there are any issues that need fixes for NYI functions.
 You should be able to get native C like performance.

-There is an example epoll script that you can test with Apachebench here https://gist.github.com/1077040 but there are still some not implemented issues, working on them, largely due to how we treat socket addresses.
+There is an example epoll script that you can test with Apachebench here https://gist.github.com/1077040 which now has no NYI issues.

 ### Issues